 - Confirm agreement with the supervisor's statement of synergy between the institution's strategic priorities and the applicant's proposed research program.

-- Confirm the institution's commitment to gender equity, and outline the existing equity involvement in the endorsement process.
+- Confirm the institution's commitment to equity, diversity and inclusion (EDI), and outline the existing equity involvement in the endorsement process.
 The endorsement must be aligned with both the Banting program's commitment to EDI and the institution's EDI initiatives.

 This document must be signed by the institution's president (equivalent or designate) and must be on the institution's letterhead.
 If signed by someone other than the president (or equivalent), it should be clearly indicated in the letter that the signee has this institutional authority.
 All applications involving a given host institution must be signed by the same official – president (or equivalent) or a single official delegate.